 Evaluation team composition and competency requirements

 The evaluation team will comprise one international consultant who will take the overall responsibility of the evaluation, report writing and for the quality and timely submission of the evaluation reports to UNCT/GNHC.
-The consultant will liaise closely with the Joint UN/RGOB Environment and Disaster Management Theme Group, consisting of relevant UN staff and RGOB focal points.
+The consultant will liaise closely with the Joint UN-RGOB Environment and Disaster Management Theme Group, consisting of relevant UN staff and RGoB focal points.

 Qualification requirements for the international consultant: